flokoe/bash-hackers-wiki/docs/syntax/ccmd/conditional_expression.md

-As of Bash 4.1 alpha, the test primaries \'\<\' and \'\>\' (compare strings lexicographically) use the current locale settings, while the same primitives for the builtin test command don\'t.
+As of Bash 4.1 alpha, the test primaries \'\<\' and \'\>\' (compare strings lexicographically) use the current locale settings, while the same primitives for the builtin test command don't.
 This leads to the following situation where they behave differently:

     $ ./cond.sh